SkylineCommunications/dataminer-docs/connector-help/connector_help/Castlerock_SNMPc.md

 The normal hash key consists of four parts, delimited by semicolons:

 1. **Map ID** This is equal to the raw data of that specific cell of an entry.
 Including this in the hash key ensures that only events coming from the same node can overwrite each other.

-2.  **From_address** This is equal to the raw data of that specific cell of an entry.
+1. **From_address** This is equal to the raw data of that specific cell of an entry.
 Including this in the hash key ensures that only events with the same from_addres can overwrite each other.

-3.  **IP addresses in the Event Message** Through the use of a regular expression, the IP addresses (several types and occurrences in one message are possible, delimited by an '\*') are extracted from the raw message, which also correspond to a specific cell of the entry.
+1. **IP addresses in the Event Message** Through the use of a regular expression, the IP addresses (several types and occurrences in one message are possible, delimited by an '\*') are extracted from the raw message, which also correspond to a specific cell of the entry.
 This check is necessary as sometimes a node is connected to several devices, and the difference between these can be seen based on the IP addresses included in the message.

-4.  **Slot:port-combinations in the Event Message** Through the use of a regular expression, the Slot:Port combinations (several types and occurrences in one message are possible, delimited by an '\*') are extracted from the raw message, which also correspond to a specific cell of the entry.
+1. **Slot:port-combinations in the Event Message** Through the use of a regular expression, the Slot:Port combinations (several types and occurrences in one message are possible, delimited by an '\*') are extracted from the raw message, which also correspond to a specific cell of the entry.
 This check is necessary as sometimes a node is connected to several devices, and the difference between these can be seen based on the Slot:Port combinations in the message.

-#### Examples of calculated hash keys:
+#### Examples of calculated hash keys

 eska-\[ER\];192.168.3.242;192.168.7.234; cn-go-wp1-cr90;192.168.255.61;192.168.255.61\*0.0.0.0\*192.168.255.65\*192.168.255.65; eska-\[ER\];192.168.3.242;192.168.6.82;2:12 dtv-nawij-is-dcm71;192.168.23.151;;

 In version 1.0.1.x, the hash key consists of the following parts, delimited by semicolons, if an **Events Filter** is applied:

 1. **Device Label**
-2.  **Trap OID**
+1. **Trap OID**
-3. ID groups found by applying the message filter regular expression of the applied **Events Filter**.
+1. ID groups found by applying the message filter regular expression of the applied **Events Filter**.
 Multiple IDs are separated by ampersands.

 ## Usage: Range 2.0.0.x